UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 Tasks:
-- Use some of the string verbs you learn in lecture to count all the times "let it be" (all upper and lower case versions) appears in the string `lyrics`.
+- Use some of the string verbs you learn in the lecture to count all the times "let it be" (all upper and lower case versions) appears in the string `lyrics`.
 - Save it in an object named `letitbe_count`